appfog/afdocs/add-ons/mailgun.markdown

 ## Using MailGun

-To use Mailgun with your app check out the [Quick Start Guide](http://documentation.mailgun.net/quickstart.html) under the PHP tab.
+To use Mailgun with your app check out the [Quick Start Guide](http://documentation.mailgun.net/quickstart.html).

 For more extensive documentation, see the [User Manual](http://documentation.mailgun.net/user_manual.html).